biodash/biodash.github.io/content/events/2023-02_aws/index.md

 # Online AWS Workshop

-Wednesday, February 28th, 2023
+Wednesday, February 28th, 2023 -- 3-5 pm -- online-only

 <br>

 ----

-Code Club will organize a workshop from 3-5 pm on Amazon Web Services (AWS), led by AWS instructors.
+Code Club will organize a free workshop from 3-5 pm on Amazon Web Services (AWS), led by AWS instructors.
 The workshop will take place on Wednesday February 28th, 2023, from 3-5 pm.